lslezak/agama-devtools/agama/rest-api/README.md

 The password can be provided on the command line via the `-p` option, but be careful, this reveals the password in the process list!
 If the password is not specified on the command line the script asks for it interactively.
-This recommended as it avoids leaking the password in the process list.
+This is recommended to avoid leaking the password in the process list.

 The login script creates the `curl.conf` file which contains the login token, the used Agama URL and some more curl options which are used later when sending